NYUGP17/Assignment_1/README.md

 rebuilding your code each time you push it to GitHub.

-We already set up Travis-CI for this repository: Travis-CI works by running the script in '.travis.yml' each time new commits are pushed.
-To use Travis-CI for your own repository...
+We've already configured Travis-CI for this repository: Travis-CI works by running the script in '.travis.yml' each time new commits are pushed.
+You will need to follow the [getting started instructions](https://travis-ci.com/getting_started) to sign into Travis-CI with your GitHub account, grant it permission, and enable builds on your private assignment repositories.
+Finally, you need to change the URL at the top of this README.md file to point to your repository's status.